 Start small: If you’re trying to branch out but you’re drawn to certain topics, use those points of interest to guide your search.
 For example, an interest in oceans can lead to books on sailing, or surfing, and when it comes to fiction and fantasy, there are countless ocean-inspired stories out there.
 Here are a few different ways of using your current interests to branch out:

 - Try a different style or medium, but keep your interests the same.
 You can find a wide range of writing styles within a genre, and switching to audiobooks or graphic novels can create an entirely different reading experience.
-Use your library membership to access thousands of audiobooks and mixed media narratives on OverDrive, Hoopla, and RBDigital- for free!
+Use your library membership to access thousands of audiobooks and mixed media narratives on OverDrive, and Hoopla- for free!

 - It might be helpful to understand the focus of your reading.
 Are you reading for fun?
 Are you reading to learn?
 Or are you reading to stay updated and informed?
 Changing your focus will also create a different reading experience, and you will likely find yourself exploring a new genre.